fortitudo-tech/fortitudo.tech/docs/source/optimization.rst

    lower bounds.
 Default: :const:`1e-8`.
 :const:`'abstol'`
-   Absolute tolerance for the difference between the currently best upper and lower bounds if the lower bound is less than :const:`1e-10`. :const:`1e-8`.
+   Absolute tolerance for the difference between the currently best upper and lower bounds if the lower bound is less than :const:`1e-10`.
+Default:
+   :const:`1e-8`.

 The algorithm stops when one of the :const:`'maxiter'`, :const:`'reltol'`, or :const:`'abstol'` conditions are satisfied.
 The parameters have been tested